Retirement Plan Services

-Non-qualified retirement plans are frequently offered to highly compensated employees and executives as a supplement to qualified retirement plans that have limitations and restrictions.
+Non-qualified retirement plans are frequently offered to highly compensated employees and executives as a way to supplement beyond the limitations and restrictions on the qualified retirement plans.
 Employers view these plans as a valuable employee retention tool for key executive and management personnel.
-Watkins Ross assists clients in valuing and maintaining all types of non-qualified plans and we work with clients’ legal counsel in determining how to best design a non-qualified plan to coordinate the benefits of the non-qualified with current and past qualified retirement plan offerings.
+Watkins Ross assists clients in valuing and maintaining non-qualified plans and we work with clients’ legal counsel in determining how to best coordinate the benefits of the non-qualified with current and past qualified retirement plan offerings.

-A significant difference between a non-qualified deferred compensation plan and a qualified retirement plan is that the employer may NOT deduct the deferred compensation at the time the benefits are earned.
-Instead, the employer’s deduction is postponed until the employee’s receipt of the compensation.
-Another significant difference is that amounts deferred in a non-qualified plan are not protected in the event of the employer’s bankruptcy.
-The assets in the plan remain subject to claims of the employer’s general creditors.
-Therefore, if the employer defaults, there are no assurances that the deferred amounts will ever be paid to the employee.
-In this scenario, the employee becomes another unsecured creditor of an insolvent company.
+There are also some key differences between a non-qualified deferred compensation plan and a qualified retirement plan.
+In a NQP, the employer may not deduct the deferred compensation at the time the benefits are earned.
+Instead, the employer’s deduction is postponed until the employee receives the compensation.
+The amounts deferred in a NQP are also not protected in the event of the employer’s bankruptcy.
+Therefore, if the employer defaults, there are no assurances that the deferred amounts will be paid to the employee.

 To start your non-qualified plan today, or for additional questions regarding your non-qualified plan please contact